Ryan5453/lyricscribe/README.md

 ## Dataset

 This project uses a private dataset that consists of 39,886 audio files, with 831 files reserved for testing and 39,055 files for training.
-The dataset is multilingual, comprising approximately 58.2% English, 28.5% Spanish, and the remaining 13.3% distributed across 18 other languages.
+The dataset is multilingual, comprising approximately 58.2% English, 28.5% Spanish, and the remaining 13.3% distributed across 18 other languages[^1].
 It will not be released for copyright reasons.

+[^1]: Language distribution was calculated synthetically based on metadata analysis.

 ## Audio Source Separators

 Two of the most common open-source audio source separators are [Spleeter](https://github.com/deezer/spleeter) and [Demucs](https://github.com/facebookresearch/demucs).
+Spleeter is generally faster than Demucs, but the quality is much poorer.

 ## Whisper Implementations